rafael-santiago/kryptos/doc/BUILD.md

 have made changes and you are not so sure about them, backup your work before continuing and happy kernel hacking! ;)

-In ``Linux``, during kernel mode tests you probably will receive some RCU CPU stall warnings, this is "normal" because the kernel test executes some insane and uncommon tasks (considering the current context) like running several PK crypto primitives and protocols.
-Things like "kthread starved for N jiffies" are expected, so calm down.
+In ``Linux``, during kernel mode tests you probably will receive some RCU CPU stall warnings, this is "normal" because the kernel test executes some insane and uncommon tasks (considering the current context).
+Things like running several PK crypto primitives and protocols.
+Warnings like "kthread starved for N jiffies" are expected, so calm down.

+In ``FreeBSD``, you will experience a big and frightening freeze but the machine not rebooting you are safe.
+It means that all tests were passed.

 ## Are you searching for some build information not detailed here?